A new approach to cross-border data protection: an overview of the planned GDPR procedural regulation

 In terms of practical implementation, there are a number of open points and challenges of both a technical and legal nature.

 A key issue is the technical implementation of the new cooperation structure.
 The regulation provides for the establishment of a Europe-wide electronic platform via which supervisory authorities can efficiently exchange information and document the status of proceedings.
 However, this digital system still needs to be designed, developed and financed.
-Interoperability with existing national systems as well as IT security and data integrity issues must be critically clarified.
+The interoperability with existing national systems and questions of IT security and data integrity.

 Another problem area is the different national administrative and procedural laws that continue to exist.
 Although the regulation harmonizes many aspects of cross-border procedures, it does not harmonize the entire administrative procedural law.
 For example, time limits may be calculated differently or participation rights may be granted differently, which could jeopardize the uniformity of enforcement.